sasisathya/tech-knowledge-hub/README.md

 }
 ```
 7. Sort an array using insertion sort:
+       Insertion sort is a simple sorting algorithm that works by iteratively inserting each element of an unsorted list into its correct position in a sorted portion
 ```javascript
 function insertionSort(arr) {
   for (let i = 1; i < arr.length; i++) {